 Thu, May.
 29th, 2008, 11:25 pm

-Over the week of Memorial Day I got in the car and drove several hundred miles to my old stomping grounds out West.
+Over the week of Memorial Day I got in the car and drove several hundred miles to Colorado Springs.
 It was good to see the area again and meet up with my old acquaintances, especially as several of them are moving on as well.

-This morning I headed back East to the place where I live for now for the job.
+This morning I headed back east to St. Louis.
 The first time I drove across the Great Plains, I got a fine case of agoraphobia.
 Spent the evening in my hotel room shaking.
 But the open space has grown on me over the years.
 It is awesome to me now to look around and have an unobstructed view of flat grasslands in every direction.
 I drive with the windows down and the hot air rushing in and my music blasting over the road noise.
 The sunlight is so strong I wear a long-sleeved shirt and sunblock when I drive.

 Tonight I'm in a coffee shop called Harry's in one of my favorite Midwestern towns: Lawrence, Kansas.
-I discovered Lawrence some years ago when I worked in Kansas for several months.
+I discovered Lawrence some years ago when I was at Fort Leavenworth for several months.
+(No, I wasn't a prisoner.)
 I liked to spend weekends there when I could.
+It is a lovely town.
 Now it's known in SPN fandom as the hometown of the Winchester family.
 The show has never filmed on location here, and I wonder if the residents are even aware of this "connection."

 I think tomorrow morning, before I continue on my way, I will try to find Stull.
 It is about 12 miles west of Lawrence and supposedly there is a gate to Hell in the old town graveyard.
 All us SPN fans thought that the producers planned to make some